Advocacy: Making Our Case

 NEW RESOURCES FROM THE JAPAN FOUNDATION

 The Japan Foundation's Los Angeles office is always adding new resources to its Advocacy Website.
-Among the resources on this page is a searchable list of schools and colleges that have Japanese-language programs.
+Among the Japan Foundation's resources is a searchable list of schools and colleges that have Japanese-language programs.

 WHY STUDY JAPANESE?